Jobs In Portugal For Americans in 2026

 Here are some of the different kinds of visas available in Portugal:

-- Work visa for highly skilled workers.
-This work visa is available for those working in especially specialized roles and makes almost double the national average gross annual income in Portugal.
+- Work Visa for Highly Skilled Workers: This work visa is available for those working in particularly specialized roles, and individuals on this visa generally make almost double the national average gross annual income in Portugal.

-- Work visa for teaching.
-This is available for those who have been employed in educational roles.
+- Work Visa for Reaching: This work visa is available for those who have been employed in educational roles.

-- Work visa for self-employment.
-This is available for those who own their own businesses.
+- Work Visa for Self-Employment: This work visa is available for those who own their own businesses.

-- “Tech” visa.
-This work visa is only available to those who have been determined to be in tech jobs that are actively participating in technology innovation.
+- Tech Visa: This work visa is only available to those who have been determined to be in tech jobs and are actively participating in technology innovation.

 To apply for a work visa in Portugal, you will first need to find employment and then have your employer file a work permit application on your behalf.
 Once the work permit application goes through, you can begin your work visa application and submit it to your local Portuguese embassy.